Universal energy-space localization and stable quantum phases against time-dependent perturbations: Methods

 For quasi-$q_{\star}$-local $V_0$, we require that $\|V_0\|_{q_{\star}\textnormal{-X}}\leq\lambda n$ and

 The leakages under these conditions are determined by Eq.~\eqref{eq:EigenLocQLeak-app} and \eqref{eq:EigenLocQuasiQLeak-app}.

-The eigenstate localization for strictly $q$-local perturbation in good cLDPC codes is already proved in \cite{yin2024eigenstate}.
-Here we follow a similar procedure to prove it but use a slightly tighter bound obtained from Theorem.~\ref{thm:static-Energy-loc}.
-We remark that the method used in \cite{yin2024eigenstate} is hard to extend to quasi-$q$-local perturbations, whereas our Theorem~\ref{thm:static-Energy-loc} can bound the leakage for quasi-$q$-local perturbations as well.
+The eigenstate localization for strictly $q$-local perturbation in good cLDPC codes was already proved in~\cite{yin2024eigenstate}.
+Here, we follow a similar procedure to prove it, but use a slightly tighter bound obtained from our Theorem.~\ref{thm:static-Energy-loc}.
+We remark that the method used in~\cite{yin2024eigenstate} is hard to extend to quasi-$q$-local perturbations, whereas our Theorem~\ref{thm:static-Energy-loc} can allow us to bound the leakage for quasi-$q$-local perturbations as well.

-\subsection{Eigenstate localization in cLDPC codes with strictly $q$-local perturbations}
+\appsubsection{Eigenstate localization in cLDPC codes with strictly $q$-local perturbations}